wolfSSL/osp/ssf-1.1.0/README_WOLF.md

-# Building SSF with wolfSSL README is currently incomplete, use this in the meantime
+# Building SSF with wolfSSL

 Port of SSF 1.1.0 with Boost/Asio 1.65.1 for wolfSSL.
 Project completed 07/2018.